QuoteCall

 Understanding the Marietta Crime Rate – How Crime Rates Are Calculated

-We want our customers to know where the crime data comes from and how the rates are calculated.
+Is Marietta GA safe?
+Before analyzing the Marietta GA crime rate, you’ll want to consider where the crime data comes from and how the rates are calculated.
 Most rates are based on FBI collected and analyzed crime data.
 The FBI collects the data from all the local law enforcement agencies in the country.
 From there, analysts break the data down into multiple categories.
 Non-violent crimes are frequently categorized as property crimes.
 Please understand that crime rates don’t always accurately depict crime in a city.
 Rates can vary, change, and evolve annually for a variety of reasons:

 • Crime rates don’t include all offenses.
 Only index crimes are included.